aarbeikop/SoComp-FS25/README.md

 5. The `client_id` is the string under the app name
 6. The `client_secret` is labeled "secret"

-For more information on setting up PRAW, check [this beginner's guide](https://medium.com/@archanakkokate/scraping-reddit-data-using-python-and-praw-a-beginners-guide-7047962f5d29).
+For more information on setting up PRAW for Reddit scraping, check [this beginner's guide on Medium](https://medium.com/@archanakkokate/scraping-reddit-data-using-python-and-praw-a-beginners-guide-7047962f5d29).

 ## Running the Scraper